sergeballif/NSC-Math-181/Syllabus.md

 The table for determining your grade is given below.
 For reference: there are a total of 24 problems and miniprojects, 10 of which are considered core and 14 of which are outside the core.
 Also, there will be 27 daily quizzes, 27 guided practice assignments, and 220 points of online homework.
 “Pass” means the following:

-* _Guided Practice_: “Pass” means that all questions to be submitted have been submitted before the deadline, with a goodfaith effort to be right.
+* _Guided Practice_: “Pass” means that all questions to be submitted have been submitted before the deadline, with a good-faith effort to be right.
 Correctness of the answers is not factored in.
 * _Daily Quiz_: “Pass” means a score of at least 8 out of 10.
 * _WeBWorK Journal_: “Pass” means a score of at least 25 out of 30 as outlined in the document [WeBWorK Journal Guidelines](NSC-Math-181/Math181WeBWorK.pdf).
 All other descriptions of Passing, Mastery, Progressing, or Novice level work are explained in the Specifications for Student Work document, posted separately.